Deviations and Nuances

 service administrative areas, but this means that service admin points will not

-be discoverable at all via search
+be discoverable at all via search operations.
+Since LDAP has no list

 operation, it also means that LDAP users will never be able to find any entry